Materials-Consortia/OPTIMADE/optimade.rst

 Link Aggregate Options
 ~~~~~~~~~~~~~~~~~~~~~~

-If specified, the :property:`aggregate` attributed MUST have one of the following values:
+If specified, the :field:`aggregate` attributed MUST have one of the following values:

 - :val:`ok` (default value, if unspecified): it is ok to follow this link when aggregating OPTIMADE results.
 - :val:`test`: the linked database is a test database,  whose content might not be correct or might not represent physically-meaningful data.
 Therefore by default the link should not be followed.
 - :val:`staging`: the linked database is almost production-ready, but final checks on its content are being performed, so the content might still contain errors.
 Therefore by default the link should not be followed.
 - :val:`no`: any other reason to suggest not to follow the link during aggregation of OPTIMADE results.
-The implementation MAY provide mode details in a human-readable form via the attribute :property:`no-aggregate-reason`.
+The implementation MAY provide mode details in a human-readable form via the attribute :field:`no_aggregate_reason`.

 Custom Extension Endpoints
 --------------------------